• Home

 1. Ahangama

-Ahangama is a sleepy coastal town in south Sri Lanka popular with those who appreciate a slower pace of life and easy access to the nearby beaches.
-Head inland and you’ll be met with traditional craftspeople and lush rice paddies, or venture to the coast for hipster cafes, restaurants and surf breaks to suit all levels of surfers.
+Head inland and you’ll be met with traditional craftspeople and lush rice paddies, or venture to the coast for hipster cafes and restaurants.

-Don’t miss: The Kip for brunch, sunset drinks at Lighthouse Ahangama, beach hangs at Kabalana Beach, Handunugoda Tea Estate.
+Don’t miss: The Kip for brunch, sunset drinks at Lighthouse Ahangama or Ceylon Sliders, coffee at Black Honey Cafe, beach hangs at Kabalana Beach, lazy pool days at PALM Hotel, Handunugoda Tea Estate tour.

 2. Anuradhapura